jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-16-pressurinator.md

 Unfortunately, a bit quicker is still way too slow.
 At this point, I've been working on this problem for quite a while, so I'm going to go ahead and move on to another.
 I'll let it run overnight to get an answer (if it does), but I still do want to try something better.

-I think one option would be to give up on perfect and instead try a heuristic approach like {{<wikipedia "simulated annealing">}}.
+I think one option would be to give up on perfect and instead try a heuristic approach like [[wiki:simulated annealing]]().
 It won't be able to guarantee me the perfect answer, but I expect it will find one good enough in far less time.

 Like I said, to be continued...